 The pulpit is a powerful place.
 We must be careful what we say in the pulpit because of the awe and respect that is rendered anyone who stands behind the podium.
-Other women can detect an attitude that says, "I answer

-God's precious handmaidens.
+Other women can detect an attitude that says, "I answer only to God."
+Although this may be true in a sense, the attitude is all wrong.
+An independent attitude may spark feelings of rebellion in others that ignite into fire, destroying God's precious handmaidens.
 If you have a pulpit ministry, pray that you exude a meek and submissive spirit that empowers other women.
 Help other women understand that they too can be used of God and still be submissive to their authority.